 Which dogs are most at risk for chronic bronchitis?

-There are several risk factors that may make chronic bronchitis more likely to occur.
-These include:
+Risk factors that may make chronic bronchitis more likely to occur include:

 Age and breed

 Toy and small breed dogs are more likely to be affected by chronic bronchitis.
+Some breeds of dog, such as Cocker Spaniels, are especially at risk.
 It also happens more frequently in middle-aged to older dogs.

 Previous respiratory infections

-Dogs with severe respiratory infections, especially in puppyhood when their airways are still developing, are more likely to have the kind of airway scarring and fibrosis that leads to chronic bronchitis.
+Dogs with severe respiratory infections, like pneumonia, are more likely to have the kind of airway scarring and fibrosis that leads to chronic bronchitis.
+This is especially true if those infections occur during puppyhood, while their airways are still developing.

 Collapsing trachea

-As dogs age, the rings can lose their rigid structure and become flattened.
-Also, the membrane that connects the rings can collapse.
-(Think about how the fabric of a tent billows downward without support).
-This decreases the space inside the trachea.
+As dogs age, these rings can lose their rigid structure and become flattened.
+The thin membrane connecting the rings can also collapse.
+Picture the fabric of a tent billowing downward without supportive stakes.
+This collapse narrows the space inside the trachea.

 Body weight

 Dogs who are overweight or obese are also at an increased risk of chronic bronchitis because excess body weight can compress their airways.
-If you are wondering if your dog is overweight or obese, you can follow my three easy steps to determine your dog’s body condition score.
+If you are unsure whether your dog is overweight or obese, you can follow my three easy steps to determine your dog’s body condition score.

-In the event that your dog needs to lose weight, your veterinarian can help you formulate a weight loss plan.
-You can also find some helpful weight management tips in my articles How to Help a Dog Lose Weight and Is My Dog Overweight?
+If your dog needs to lose weight, your veterinarian can help you formulate a weight loss plan.
+You can also find some helpful weight management tips in these articles: How to Help a Dog Lose Weight and Is My Dog Overweight?

 Other medical conditions

-Inherited conditions like ciliary dyskinesia, a disease that makes mucus difficult to move due to abnormal cilia, can also increase the risk of COPD.
+Inherited conditions like ciliary dyskinesia, where abnormal cilia have difficulty effectively moving mucous, can also increase the risk of COPD.
 And if cancer is present in the lungs or has spread to a dog’s respiratory tract from elsewhere in the body, that dog may experience a lot of coughing.

-- Exercise intolerance (i.e. the dog becomes winded or tired very quickly)
+- Exercise intolerance—the dog becomes winded or tired very quickly

-- Abdominal component to breathing (i.e. the dog’s belly expanding and contracting in time with the chest)
+- Abdominal component to breathing—the dog’s belly may expand and contract in time with the chest

-- Abnormal sounds like honking or wheezing when breathing
+- Abnormal breathing sounds—honking or wheezing noises may be heard when breathing

 If you think your dog is having trouble breathing, please contact your veterinarian immediately or head to the nearest emergency clinic for an emergency vet visit.